Philosophy (PHIL)

 PHIL 4373.
 Themes in Africana Philosophy.

-In this course students will examine philosophy and philosophical practice as it emerges from the historical experiences of African Americans and the African Diaspora.
+This course examines philosophy and philosophical practice as they emerge from the historical experiences of African Americans and the African Diaspora.
 Participants in the course will evaluate how the African-American philosophical tradition alters conventional philosophical accounts of subjectivity, knowledge, time, language, history, embodiment, memory, and justice.
-(WI) (MULT) Prerequisite: PHIL 1305 or PHIL 1320 either with a grade of "D" or better.
+The course situates these approaches in dialogue with broader philosophical discussions, emphasizing interpretation, argument analysis, and comparison of perspectives.
+Historical and cultural contexts are examined insofar as they inform philosophical reasoning and conceptual development.
+Prerequisite: PHIL 1305 or PHIL 1320 either with a grade of "D" or better.

 Grade Mode: Standard Letter